 Miss Americana opens with Taylor introducing her own complex: “My entire moral code, as a kid and now, is a need to be thought of as good.
 It was all I wrote about, it was all I wanted, it was the complete and total belief system that I subscribed to. […] I’d been trained to be happy when you get a lot of praise.”
 Here, both women are set up as people-pleasers whose people-pleasing has at once gotten them quite far and caused them a lot of pain.
 Their respective conflict(s) will test their commitment to being everything to everyone, and ultimately snap them out of it.
 Beyoncé actually alludes to this visually via a conspicuous bit of editing in the film’s set-up: home video footage of her father telling her childhood self, “Leave those bees alone, Beyoncé,” cuts to her on stage as a 30-year-old, backed by computer-generated bees.
 We know from the outset that this is a film about someone breaking away from her father’s control.

 Both of these coming-of-age storylines have to echo the art we see each woman making, because that’s how these films work.
 Beyoncé is recording and promoting 4 (2011), a collection of mostly R&B love songs.
 It’s her first album era to not be spearheaded by her dad, and an effective neutralizer after Sasha Fierce, over which critics were divided.
 Taylor is putting together Lover (2019), her own neutralizing project post-Reputation.
 Once again, each album (and film about it) is clearing its artist’s slate so that she can move on, both personally and musically.
 Along the way, Blue Ivy is conceived, a word I only use because Beyoncé actually says, “I think I need to go […] make love to my husband,” from the Paris hotel room where Blue Ivy was reportedly conceived.
 (Forgive me, but: same week.)
-4, released the next month, lyrically let the world know that she and Jay-Z were trying for a baby, and Beyoncé announced her pregnancy three months later, in August of 2011.
+4, released a couple months later, lyrically let the world know that she and Jay-Z were trying for a baby, and Beyoncé announced her pregnancy two months after that, in August of 2011.
 Life Is But a Dream, released a year and a half after that, reveals that it hadn’t been her first pregnancy.
 Taylor, for her part, is still reeling from the Kanye thing; falling in love with Joe Alwyn, though she never names him; engaged in a groping trial against a gross DJ; preparing to break her career-long silence on politics; recovering from a period of disordered eating; and navigating her mom battling cancer, which Taylor suggests provides some much-needed perspective re: strangers talking shit about her on the internet.
 All of this goes into Lover, minus the eating disorder, which is arguably the film’s big reveal.

 Simultaneously, both women are bumping up against the actual infrastructure in which their work has to exist—what they see as the more annoying contours of the music industry in February of 2013 and January of 2020, respectively.
 “People don’t make albums anymore,” Beyoncé says.
 “They don’t make albums.
 They just try to sell a bunch of real quick singles, and they burn out, and they put out a new one, and they burn out, and they put out a new one.
 People don’t even listen to a body of work anymore.”
 The quote is ostensibly about 4, but Beyoncé is filming the interview in question in 2012, while recording BEYONCÉ (2013).
 The latter album would be surprise-released 10 months after Life Is But a Dream, and, for the first week, available either in its entirety or not at all.
 Around the same time, Beyoncé suggested that her team hadn’t been entirely on board with the concept, since it was indeed an enormous financial risk: “Everyone thought I was crazy.”
 This is the role that Beyoncé plays in most of her documentaries: everyone around her is thinking about money, and she’s thinking about the work.
 “I’m the calmest, most confident person,” she says in Life Is But a Dream.
 “And the producers and the studios and the networks are all panicking and hyper and over-stressed.
 I’m just like, ‘Press record.’”
 It makes sense, then, that she’d simply boot them out of the picture the next album era around.